symbol/symbol-docs/source/cli/overview.rst

 Example
 *******

-See in this simple example how to use NEM2-CLI.
+See in this example how to use NEM2-CLI.
 You are going to get general information from an account.

 .. code-block:: bash